-10 most-watched Netflix shows by moms, plus crazy places they 'sneak watch'
+10 Netflix shows moms are sneaking off to watch

 - 19 percent to be a better parent.

 The survey was conducted between June 9-14.
-Netflix surveyed 1,006 U.S. moms, 307 Hispanic moms and 322 Canadian moms with children under the age of 9 and living at home.
+Netflix surveyed 1,006 U.S. moms (including 307 Hispanic moms) and 322 Canadian moms with children under the age of 9 and living at home.

 Comments